Macrometacorp/docs/docs/cep/source/source-mapping/index.md

 | [Text](text.md) | Converts plain text messages to stream events.|

 :::tip
-When the `map.type` annotation is not provided `map.type='passThrough'` is used as default, that passes the consumed stream events directly to the streams without any data conversion.
+When the `map.type` annotation is not provided `map.type='passThrough'` is used as default, that passes the consumed stream events directly to the stream worker without any data conversion.
 :::

 ## Example 1